NOMINATING & CORPORATE GOVERNANCE COMMITTEE CHARTER

 - Develop for approval by the Board, monitor and oversee the disclosure of a Code of Business Conduct applicable to the Corporation's directors, officers, contractors, suppliers and employees, and review and approve any change of the foregoing.

-- Review the Corporation's Management Information Circular and Annual Information Form and recommend these for approval by the Board.
+- Review the Corporation's Management Information Circular and, with respect to corporate governance disclosure, the Annual Information Form and recommend these for approval by the Board.

 - Review at least annually the Corporation's diversity policy and recommend to the Board any changes deemed appropriate by the Committee.